scala-tessella/ring-seq/.github/RUNBOOK.md

 | `SONATYPE_PASSWORD` | User token **password** from step 2 |
 | `PGP_SECRET` | Contents of `pgp-secret.b64` from step 3 |
 | `PGP_PASSPHRASE` | The passphrase you set on the key in step 3 |

+When pasting `PGP_PASSPHRASE`, be careful to copy the **entire** passphrase — a truncated last character fails with a generic `gpg: signing failed` later in the run, which is surprisingly hard to diagnose.
+If in doubt, type the passphrase into a scratch file first, verify its length, then paste.

+When pasting `PGP_SECRET`, paste the **entire** contents of `pgp-secret.b64` — no quotes, no prefix, no trailing newline.

 Delete `pgp-secret.b64` afterwards.